Prepare for a university theater program or career in the performing arts

 Meet Your Instructors

-Perry Daniel has taught acting and movement for many years.
-During the summer as the program’s co-creative director, Daniel teaches and directs for the Acting and Performance Summer Institute (APSI).
-Previous APSI classes have included puppet design, mask technique, clowning, commedia dell arte, and improv comedy.
+As the Co-Creative Director of the Acting and Performance Summer Institute, Perry teaches Vocal and Physical Preparation along with directing devised pieces.
+Previous APSI classes have included puppetry design, mask making and performance technique, clowning, Commedia dell’arte and improv comedy.
 Her primary focus is on creating original works through ensemble development and creative collaboration.
 She utilizes her background as a Pilates and Gyrotonic instructor to assist students in furthering their understanding of artistic exploration through physicality.

 Vikas Adam is an award-winning actor, voiceover artist, director, producer, and writer.
 Adam has a BFA in Theater from Syracuse University and an MFA in Acting from UCLA.
 As an educator, he has taught acting, voice, and movement-based studies from elementary to undergraduate levels.
 He was the program director for Junior Players, Dallas’ oldest non-profit youth arts organization.
 During his tenure, Adam worked closely with various school districts and recreation centers to implement free after-school visual and performing arts-based programming with working actors and artists.